Murphy, the beloved bald eagle who tried to hatch a rock, has died

 Murphy, the bald eagle who delighted the world by trying to hatch a rock before becoming an orphaned bird’s foster dad, died this month.
 He was 33.

-On March 18, the World Bird Sanctuary in Valley Park, Missouri, said it was “heartbroken” that its bald eagle and “extraordinary foster dad” was found dead in his aviary on March 15.
-A veterinarian’s examination revealed Murphy had sustained head trauma, which the sanctuary said may have been related to tornadoes and other storms that had hit the St. Louis area the night before.
-An EF2 tornado caused widespread damage to buildings, trees and power lines along its 30-mile path.
+On Tuesday, the World Bird Sanctuary in Valley Park, Missouri, said it was “heartbroken” that its bald eagle and “extraordinary foster dad” was found dead in his aviary on March 15.
+A veterinarian’s examination revealed Murphy had suffered head trauma, which the sanctuary said may have been related to tornadoes and other storms that had hit the St. Louis area the night before.
+A tornado rated 2 on the Enhanced Fujita scale, a measurement of tornado strength, caused widespread damage to buildings, trees and power lines along its 30-mile path.

 “His resilience, spirit, and dedication as a foster dad touched the hearts of millions of people throughout the world,” the sanctuary said on social media, adding that bald eagles typically live 20 to 25 years.